cppservergit/apiserver-odbc/README.md

 		{} /* roles */,
 		[](http::request& req)
 		{
-			req.response.set_body( sql::get_json_response("DB1", "select * from fn_shipper_view()") );
+			req.response.set_body(sql::get_json_response("DB1", "execute sp_shipper_view"));
 		}
 	);
 ```
 CTRL-x to exit and save.
 With one line of code, we define a new API, with some metadata including a description, the HTTP method supported, input rules validation if any, authorized roles if any, and most importantly, a lambda function with the code implementing the API, a one-liner in this case, thanks to the high-level abstractions of API-Server++.

-The function `sql::get_json_response()` executes a query that MUST return JSON straight from the database, in the specific case of the HelloWorld example the SQL function looks like this:
+The function `sql::get_json_response()` executes a query that MUST return JSON straight from the database, in the specific case of the HelloWorld example the invoked SQL object looks like this:

 ```
-CREATE OR REPLACE FUNCTION public.fn_shipper_view()
-    RETURNS TABLE(json character varying)
-    LANGUAGE 'sql'
-    COST 100
-    VOLATILE SECURITY DEFINER PARALLEL UNSAFE
-    ROWS 1000

-AS $BODY$

-	select array_to_json(array_agg(row_to_json(d))) from
-		(SELECT
+CREATE procedure [dbo].[sp_shippers_view] as begin
+	set nocount on
+	SELECT
 		shipperid,
 		companyname,
 		phone
 	FROM
-			demo.shippers
-		ORDER BY
-			companyname) d
-$BODY$;

-ALTER FUNCTION public.fn_shipper_view()
-    OWNER TO postgres;
+		shippers WITH (NOLOCK)
+	FOR JSON AUTO
+end
 ```
-The public schema of TestDB contains several examples of functions that return JSON, including this one, your own SQL functions should follow this pattern because API-Server++ relies on the Database to generate the JSON output from queries returning resultsets, this applies to this native-PostgreSQL version, not for the ODBC version, more on this later at the end of this README.
+The DemoDB database contains several examples of stored procedures that return JSON, including this one, your SPs should follow this pattern because API-Server++ `sql::get_json_response()` function relies on the Database to generate the JSON output from queries returning resultsets.
+In some cases, an SP does not return anything because it will only affect data without returning a resultset, in other cases if your database is not capable of returning JSON from resultsets, API-Server++ takes charge of generating the JSON from an ODBC resultset returned by the SP.

 The whole program should look like this:
 ```